tyler-IP/DAKboard-setup/README.md

 7. If the DAKboard URL is different from the default IP board, make the change within ```kiosk.sh```

+8. In the Ubuntu GUI, go to Settings > Users and ensure that automatic login is enabled

-8. Lastly, in the Ubuntu GUI, go to Settings > Power and change Blank Screen to Never
+9. While still in settings, go to Power and change Blank Screen to Never.
+Also ensure that Automatic Suspend is turned off.